43081j/43081j.github.io/_posts/2026-03-12-three-pillars-of-javascript-bloat.md

 So why is this a thing?
 Why do we need `is-string` instead of `typeof` checks?
 Why do we need `hasown` instead of `Object.hasOwn` (or `Object.prototype.hasOwnProperty`)?
 Three things:

-1. Support for very old versions of Node.js
+1. Support for very old engines
 2. Protection against global namespace mutation
 3. Cross-realm values

-## Support for old versions of Node.js
+## Support for very old engines

-Somewhere in the world, some people apparently exist who need to support **Node 0.8** (left long term support in 2017).
+Somewhere in the world, some people apparently exist who need to support **ES3** - think IE6/7, or extremely early versions of Node.js.

 For these people, much of what we take for granted today does not exist.
 For example, they don't have any of the following:

+- `Array.prototype.forEach`
+- `Array.prototype.reduce`
-- `Array.prototype.slice` (0.10)
+- `Object.keys`
-- `Object.defineProperty` (0.10)
+- `Object.defineProperty`
-- `Symbol` (0.12)

-Basically, much of modern JavasScript (both syntax and APIs) became available in `>=0.10` of Node it seems.
+These are all ES5 features, meaning they simply don't exist in ES3 engines.

-For these unfortunate souls who are still running `0.8` and don't have any this functionality, they need to reimplement everything themselves, or be provided with polyfills.
+For these unfortunate souls who are still running old engines, they need to reimplement everything themselves, or be provided with polyfills.

-Alternatively, what'd be really nice is if they upgraded their version of Node.
+Alternatively, what'd be really nice is if they upgraded.

 ## Protection against global namespace mutation